Shoe throwing: Throwing onto wires

-Across North America, shoes are thrown onto wires in both rural and urban areas, and their perceived meaning varies from region to region.
+Shoes are thrown onto wires in both rural and urban areas, and their perceived meaning varies from region to region.
 Often, the shoes are sneakers.

-Many cultural variations exist and differences abound between socioeconomic areas and age groups.
-In some cultures, shoes are flung as part of a rite of passage, e.g. to commemorate the end of a school year or a forthcoming marriage.

 Some theories suggest the custom originated with members of the military, who are said to have thrown military boots, often painted orange or some other conspicuous color, at overhead wires as a part of a rite of passage after completing basic training or when leaving the service.
 In the 1997 film Wag the Dog, shoe tossing is an allegedly spontaneous tribute to Sgt.
 William Schumann, played by Woody Harrelson, who has purportedly been shot down behind enemy lines in Albania.

 Shoe-tossing may be a form of bullying, where a bully steals a pair of shoes and tosses them where they are unlikely to be retrieved.
-Shoe tossing has also been explained as a practical joke played on drunks who wake up to find their shoes missing.

-In the video game Omori, shoes hanging off a powerline appear outside of Sunny's house, symbolising the loss of a loved one.
+Shoes are sometimes thrown into a tree to festoon it as a "shoe tree".
+Occasionally, a powerline pole or other wooden object may be decorated in the same way.

 Gang messaging

 Shoes on a telephone wire are popularly said to be linked to organized crime, signifying the location of gang turf, commemorating the death of a gang member or a non-gang member who lived in the area.
 The shoes are also rumored to mark a spot for drug deals or to indicate a nearby crack-house, in which case they can be called "crack tennies".

 A 2003 newsletter from former Los Angeles, California, mayor James Hahn cited fears of many L.A. residents that "these shoes indicate sites at which drugs are sold or worse yet, gang turf," and that city and utility employees had launched a program to remove the shoes.

 However, it is difficult to determine whether shoes were placed by gang members for gang-related purposes, and police officers in several jurisdictions believe it to be a myth.
 More conclusively, a 2015 study of shoe-tossing data in Chicago failed to establish a causal connection between drug dealing and shoefiti.